pavankalisetti009/gitlab/doc/development/database/batched_background_migrations.md

 - 17.2 and 17.5 are required stops.
 - In 17.0 the batched background migration is queued.
 - In 17.3 the migration may be finalized, provided that it's completed in GitLab.com.
-- In 17.6 the code relation to the migration may be deleted.
+- In 17.6 the code related to the migration may be deleted.

 Batched background migration code is routinely deleted when migrations are squashed.